 One of “Los 20 Hispanos Más Influyentes de Columbus GA, Ft.
 Benning GA y Phenix City AL” [20 most influential Hispanics] by The Courier /Eco Latino 3 Jan 2018 edition

-Wrote “My Thoughts of DACA and Dreamers: Insight from a CSU Professor” published by The Saber Magazine pgs 13-14 in 3 Oct 2017 edition, and published by The Courier / Eco Latino pg 4 of the 3 Jan 2018 edition
+Published Article: “My Thoughts of DACA and Dreamers” published by The Courier / Eco Latino, featured on the front page and on pg 4 of the 3 Jan 2018 edition

 Panel Member: Loretta Rose Show “How do Women build each other up?” televised on 8 Nov 2017

-Keynote speaker: Columbus State University Office of Diversity Latin Heritage event 21 Sept 2017
+Keynote speaker, MC, Moderator: Columbus State University Office of Diversity Latin Heritage event on 21 Sept 2017

 Presenter: “Bringing the World and Its Cultures to Columbus State University: Interactive Learning with Multimedia and Realia” for CSU’s We Solve it!
 Faculty Symposium 10 Aug 2016